 The Centre for Separated Families

-Commenting on the announcement, Nick Woodall, of the Centre for Separated Families said:
+Commenting on the Government’s response to the consultation on 'Strengthening families, promoting parental responsibility: the future of child maintenance', Nick Woodall of the Centre for Separated Families said:

 Notes to the editor:

-The Centre for Separated Families is a national charity working with and on behalf of families experiencing divorce and separation, offering support and information in order to bring about better outcomes for children.
+The Centre for Separated Families is a national charity working with and on behalf of families experiencing divorce and separation in order to bring better outcomes for children.

 The Centre offers information, support and advice to mothers and fathers, whatever their parenting status, and has a range of innovative education programmes to support co-operative parenting.

 The Centre for Separated Families works with Government and other agencies to help deliver best practice in services delivered to separated families.

 The Centre has a research programme and aims to inform and influence public policy through this and its direct work with families.

 The Centre for Separated Families worked with the Department for Work and Pensions in helping to create the Child Maintenance Options service. www.cmoptions.org